 It happened three years ago.

-Just as clay grabbed me by the throat and filled my dreams and reveries so long ago, the work of textile artists, soft yarns, hand dyed fabric, silk threads, gorgeous color did the same now.
+Just as clay grabbed me by the throat and filled my dreams and reveries so long ago, the work of textile artists, soft yarns, hand-dyed fabric, silk threads, and gorgeous color began to do the same.
 It’s like falling in love again - exciting, demanding, and unrelenting.

-I learned with clay, that it is easy to become a “technique junkie,” learning one trick after another but never sticking with it long enough so that it becomes your own.
-I don’t want to do that with textiles.
+I learned with clay that it is easy to become a “technique junkie,” learning one trick after another but never sticking with it long enough so that it becomes your own.
+I didn’t want to do that with textiles.

-I’m happy to have found a collection of techniques that I can work with again and again to get the kind of results I like.
-Hand dyed or painted fabric and rice paper, beads, collage, some simple machine stitch, and some simple hand stitch with gorgeous silk, cotton, and wool threads seem to be where I have landed.
+I’ve found some techniques that I can work with again and again to get the kind of results I like.
+Hand-dyed or painted fabric and rice paper, beads, collage, some simple machine stitch, and some simple hand stitch with gorgeous silk, cotton, and wool threads seem to be where I have landed.
 I love the lushness, the color, and the sparkle.
 I love the meditative process of making the pieces.
 I guess I’ll let the felting and quilting go, at least for now, and stick with these few processes.

 It’s been a humbling, renewing, and necessary process to start again.
 And now, ironically, clay feels exciting again.
 I suspect I will start making my own beads soon.